FAU-LAP/NOMAD-CAMELS/docs/source/doc/installation/installation_installer.md

-# Using the CAMELS Installer for Windows
+# Using the CAMELS Installer on Windows
 Download the CAMELS installer (.exe file) from [GitHub](https://github.com/A-D-Fuchs/CAMELS_installer/blob/main/Output/NOMAD-CAMELS_installer.exe).\
 Run the installer.
 Admin rights should not be required.